American philosophy: Checks and balances

-The Constitution sets forth a federal and republican form of government that is marked by a balance of powers accompanied by a checks and balances system between the three branches of government: a judicial branch, an executive branch led by the President, and a legislative branch composed of a bicameral legislature where the House of Representatives is the lower house and the Senate is the upper house.
+The Constitution sets forth a federal and republican form of government marked by a balance of powers, a system of checks and balances between the three branches of government: a judicial branch, an executive branch led by the President, and a legislative branch composed of a bicameral legislature where the House of Representatives is the lower house and the Senate is the upper house.
+This was influenced especially by French philosophe Baron de Montesquieu's The Spirit of Law (1748).